What To Do with Your Wedding Dress After "I Do"

 Your wedding dress is perhaps the most special piece of clothing you'll ever own, so we don't blame you for not wanting to part with it.
 Luckily, there are plenty of ways to keep your dress in tip-top shape to be used again in the future or to be put on display.
 Here are a few of our favorites:

-Preserve Your Wedding Dress
+Preserve and Store Your Wedding Dress

 Want to save your gown for sentimental reasons?
 Wedding Dress Preservation by The Knot has you covered on that front—just choose your package, ship your dress and we'll take care of the rest.
 Having your gown professionally preserved also means that you can pass it down to someone else—saving them the cost (both financial and ecological) of buying a brand new gown.

 Donate Your Wedding Dress to Charity